Echsecutor/pic-grab/README.md

 - `-l, --log`: Set log level (DEBUG, INFO, WARNING, ERROR, CRITICAL)
 - `-c, --config`: Load settings from a JSON configuration file
 - `--visited-file`: File to store visited URLs (defaults to config filename + '.visited')
+- `--save-frequency`: How often to save visited URLs during execution (default: 100)

 It is recommended to use a configuration file like:
 ```